redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 A bare matter of `git remote set-url && git push`, see git documentation.

-Note that gitlab do not support multiple repositories per project, you'll have to reorganize your stuff if you were using that feature of Redmine.
+Note that gitlab does not support multiple repositories per project, you'll have to reorganize your projects if you were using that feature of Redmine.

 ### Archive redmine project